unbounce/encors/README.md

 Receives a 2 arguments:

-  1) A function that recieves a ring request and returns a CORS policy.
+  1) A function that receives a ring request and returns a CORS policy.
 This function needs to be implemented by the caller, and the returned policy needs to be the result of a `map->CorsPolicy` invocation.

-  2) The ring app being wrapped
+  2) The ring app being wrapped.

 Example: